genstacks/GenSimple/README.md

 Generate Simple Project Template/Structure/Architecture Patterns with gensimple Node CLI module.
 -No More Complex Project Generators, You manage your project templates as you wish'

->Currently Supports on Linux Based OS's
+>Currently Supports only on Linux Based OS's

 ####GenSimple is currently work in Progress and Has only one Project Template which generates an AngularSimple Project Structure